LoginRadius/engineering-portal/content/blog/Secure_Enclave_iOS_app/index.md

 Now here **Secure Enclave** comes in the role.

-In this blog, we will use Secure Enclave to generate keypair and use those in encryption/decryption of sensitive data further.
+In this blog, we will use Secure Enclave to generate key pair and use those in encryption/decryption of sensitive data further.

-Here I am gonna create a wrapper to generate keypair using Secure Enclave and use them to encrypt/decrypt sensitive data.
+Here I am gonna create a wrapper to generate key pair using Secure Enclave and use them to encrypt/decrypt sensitive data.
 And also a viewcontroller to show how to use wrapper to get encrypted and decrypted data.
 You may implement wrapper's methods as common methods and use wherever needed in project.
-But its recommended to use a separate wrapper for handling communication with Secure Enclave.
+But it is recommended to use a separate wrapper for handling communication with Secure Enclave.

  ## Wrapper